-The government's Strategic Plan has five goals, as enumerated in the Throne Speech in February 2005:
+The government's Strategic Plan has five key goals for the next decade, which were originally enumerated in the Throne Speech of February 2005:

-- ➤ Goal 1: To make B.C. the best educated, most literate jurisdiction on the continent. - ▶ Goal 2: To lead the way in North America in healthy living and physical fitness. - ➢ Goal 3: To build the best system of support in Canada for persons with disabilities, special needs, children at risk and seniors. - ➢ Goal 4: To lead the world in sustainable environmental management, with the best air and water quality, and the best fisheries management, bar none. - ▶ Goal 5: To create more jobs per capita than anywhere else in Canada.
+- Goal 1: To make B.C. the best educated, most literate jurisdiction on the continent. - ► Goal 2: To lead the way in North America in healthy living and physical fitness. - ➢ Goal 3: To build the best system of support in Canada for persons with disabilities, special needs, children at risk and seniors. - ➢ Goal 4: To lead the world in sustainable environmental management, with the best air and water quality, and the best fisheries management, bar none. - Goal 5: To create more jobs per capita than anywhere else in Canada.